Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Everything spans from zero in quantum fluctuation and remains as a single invisible unit, which you can call the Big Bang.
+Everything spans from zero in quantum fluctuation and remains as a single invisible unit.
+It begins at a singularity, which you can call the Big Bang.

 <br /><br />